scriptcs/scriptcs/README.md

 ## Running this

 1. Build from source.
 Package restore is enabled, but you will need the [scriptcs nightly build](https://www.myget.org/gallery/scriptcsnightly).
 2. Install as scriptcs module.
-Eiether create a local nuget package and install `scriptcs -install [packagename] -g` or use [this scriptcs build](https://github.com/filipw/scriptcs/tree/friendly-module-loader).
-In the latter case, simply copy the binaries to `/bin` folder relative to your script
+Eiether create a local nuget package and install `scriptcs -install [packagename] -g` or use latest version of scriptcs (0.9.0).
+In the latter case, simply copy the binaries to `/bin` folder relative to your script but remember to run with `-debug` flag.
 3. Run.
 For example, create a `test.csx`:

         public class Test {